-(mve0) and zero trading days (zerotrade) contributes the most to the positive risk-adjusted performance obtained with the L2-boosting method (0.22% per month).
+One important limitation of Figure 1 is the lack of information about which individual predictor contributes the most to performance in terms of (aggregate) predictor returns.
+To complement the results in Figure 1, we plot in Figure 2 the returns on the top-10 and bottom-10 individual predictors for each method.
+We observe that the interaction between size (mve0) and zero trading days (zerotrade) contributes the most to the positive risk-adjusted performance obtained with the L2-boosting method (0.22% per month).
 For the other methods, the negative returns among the bottom-10 predictors are often larger in magnitude relative to those of the top-10 predictors, which helps explain not only the negative performance in terms of aggregate predictor return displayed in Figure 2, but also the negative performance in terms of risk-adjusted returns reported in Table 3.

 The fourth column of Table 3 reports the average monthly portfolio turnover.
-We observe that portfolio turnover is influenced significantly by the choice of variable selection methods.
-Lasso, elastic net and L2-boosting achieve portfolio turnovers around 1.5, whereas ridge-based portfolios have a much lower turnover around 0.2.
+We observe that portfolio turnover is significantly influenced by the choice of variable selection methods.
+Lasso, elastic net, and L2-boosting achieve portfolio turnovers around 1.5, whereas ridge-based portfolios have a much lower turnover of around 0.2.
 All variable selection methods yield portfolios with much lower turnover relative to that obtained with OLS-based portfolios (5.14).
-Ad-hoc selected characteristic-based portfolios and traditional benchmark strategies, such as EW and VW portfolios, typically have lower turnover compared to ML methods.
-This is because these strategies are based on simpler allocation rules that do not change frequently with market conditions and, consequently, require less portfolio re-balancing.
+Ad-hoc selected characteristic-based portfolios and traditional benchmark strategies, such as

+EW and VW portfolios, typically have lower turnover compared to ML methods.
+This is because these strategies are based on simpler allocation rules that do not change frequently with market conditions and, consequently, require less portfolio rebalancing.

 We also report in Table 4 the performance of the various portfolio strategies in terms of maximum drawdown and value-at-risk (VaR) based on the historical simulation method with 99% confidence.
-The Table shows that adalasso and L2-boosting methods outperformed all other benchmarks in terms both maximum drawdown and VaR.
-Out of all the methods, L2boosting demonstrated the most superior performance, with a maximum drawdown of 38.6% and a VaR of 7.4%.
+The Table shows that adalasso and L2-boosting methods outperformed all other benchmarks in terms of both maximum drawdown and VaR.
+Out of all the methods, L2-boosting demonstrated the most superior performance, with a maximum drawdown of 38.6% and a VaR of 7.4%.
 The OLS method performed poorly compared to the other methods, with a maximum drawdown of 68.9% and a VaR of 14.8%.
 These results show that ML-based portfolios are also effective in minimizing tail risks.

-In summary, the results reported in Tables 2 to 4 reveal that selecting predictors with variable selection methods leads to minimum-variance portfolios with superior performance relative to traditional OLS methods and ad-hoc selected characteristic-based portfolios in terms of lower risk, smaller maximum drawdowns, and VaR.
+In summary, the results reported in Tables 2 to 4 reveal that selecting predictors with variable selection methods leads to minimum-variance portfolios with superior performance relative to traditional OLS methods and ad-hoc characteristic-based portfolios, in terms of lower risk, smaller maximum drawdowns, and VaR.
 Moreover, the results obtained with the L2-boosting method showed that lower portfolio risk can be achieved without compromising risk-adjusted returns: the performance measured by the Sharpe ratio is substantially higher relative to all other competing strategies, even when transaction costs are taken into account.